-Historical Background: Beginning in the summer of 1965, the North Shore Summer Project (NSSP) assessed the willingness of homeowners in ten suburban Chicago “North Shore” communities to rent or sell their properties to any potential buyer, regardless of race or ethnicity, highlighting the need for progressive action in Skokie to ensure that real estate brokers were not discriminating against potential home-buyers on the basis of race.
+Beginning in the summer of 1965, the North Shore Summer Project (NSSP) assessed the willingness of homeowners in ten suburban Chicago “North Shore” communities to rent or sell their properties to any potential buyer, regardless of race or ethnicity, highlighting the need for progressive action in Skokie to ensure that real estate brokers were not discriminating against potential home-buyers on the basis of race.

-The Skokie Human Relations Commission (SHRC) was established in 1961 to ensure discrimination-free housing first without passing an actual fair housing law, but ultimately determined that though they were successful in educating citizens about fair housing, a fair housing ordinance was necessary ensure nondiscriminatory real estate practices.
+The Skokie Human Relations Commission (SHRC) was established in 1961 with a mission to promote discrimination-free housing in Skokie.
+The “Skokie Plan,” a public awareness campaign begun in 1965, was the SHRC’s attempt to avoid the need to codify fair housing law in Skokie.
+The promotional effort was deemed successful in educating citizens about fair housing, but ultimately, a legal remedy was necessary to guard against nondiscriminatory real estate practices.
 The Skokie Fair Housing Ordinance was passed by the SHRC on October 1st, 1967, and then by the Skokie Board of Trustees on October 9th, 1967.
 It was enacted into law on January 1st, 1968.

-The federal government passed the Fair Housing Act in April of 1968, which made discriminatory housing practices illegal on a nationwide level beginning in January of 1970.
-Though the passage of a federal law was a significant stride forward for equitable housing, the topic of fair housing still remains relevant today and now encompasses a wide range of issues: race, ethnicity, religion, gender, sexuality, age, etc. These records from the Skokie Human Relations Commission and the Skokie Fair Housing Ordinance can be used to gain a better understanding of where the fight for fair housing began and where it will go in the future.
+The federal government passed the Fair Housing Act in April of 1968, which made discriminatory housing practices illegal across the nation beginning in January of 1970.
+Though the passage of a federal law was a significant stride forward for equitable housing, the necessity to provide equitable and fair housing persists and now encompasses a wide range of issues including age, race, ethnicity, religion, gender, and sexuality.
+These records from the SHRC and the Skokie Fair Housing Ordinance can be used to gain a better understanding of where the fight for fair housing began and where it might go in the future.

-Scope and Content of digital collection: Skokie’s collection contains correspondence, reports, minutes, promotional materials, statements, and other pertinent documents created by the Skokie Human Relations Commission during the process of drafting and enacting the Skokie Fair Housing Ordinance of 1967.
+Skokie’s collection contains correspondence, reports, minutes, promotional materials, pamphlets, statements, and other pertinent documents created by the Skokie Human Relations Commission (SHRC) during the process of drafting and enacting the Skokie Fair Housing Ordinance of 1967.
 The records span the approximate years of 1961-1971.
 Many are the personal papers of Donald P. Perille, late co-Chairman of the SHRC and member of the Skokie Board of Trustees, who generously donated his papers for this project, while other documents were donated from the Village to the Skokie Historical Society.
-The original documents now belong to the Skokie Historical Society.
+The original documents now belong to the Skokie Heritage Museum.